1988 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse of the 1988 Quarter

-It shows a bald eagle with 13 arrows in its talons.
-The bird’s wings are spread and an olive wreath runs between their tips.
-The top of the coin says United States of America with E Pluribus Unum directly below.
-The bottom of the coin has the denomination, Quarter Dollar.
+The reverse features a heraldic bald eagle with 13 arrows clutched in its talons.
+The eagle’s wings are spread wide, and an olive wreath runs between their tips.

 Other Features of the 1988 Quarter